-Any IEEE member, volunteer or IEEE organizational unit can use this form to submit a new initiative proposal to the IEEE New Initiatives Committee (NIC).
-IEEE staff groups require a volunteer in the operational unit as a co-sponsor.
+Any IEEE member, volunteer, or IEEE organizational unit may use these forms to submit a New Initiative Proposal to the IEEE New Initiatives Committee (NIC).
+IEEE staff groups require a volunteer champion or an operational unit as a co-sponsor.
 Typical New Initiatives are expected to require US$100,000 or more for a 12-month period.
-However, any project proposed to the New Initiative Committee with a total budget exceeding US$40,000 will be considered a New Initiative and expected to be submitted on this form.
+However, any project proposed to the New Initiatives Committee with a total budget exceeding US$40,000 will be considered a New Initiative and expected to be submitted on the following New Initiative Forms.

-A new initiative proposal will identify potential new and/or different programs, products, or services that will provide significant benefit to IEEE members, the public, the technical community or customers, or which could have lasting impact on the IEEE and/or its business processes.
+A New Initiative Proposal will identify potential new and/or different IEEE programs, products, or services that will provide significant benefit to IEEE members, the public, the technical community, or customers, or which could have lasting impact on IEEE and/or its business processes.
 Initiatives must be of strategic importance and demonstrate a clear benefit to IEEE.

-The seed grant is designed for potentially small scale and/or high risk proposals where relatively small amounts of funding are required to get started.
+The seed grant is designed for potentially small-scale and/or high-risk proposals where relatively small amounts of funding are required to get started.
 Seed grants are limited to projects that require funding of US$40,000 or less.
 Seed grants must also demonstrate a clear benefit to IEEE, its members, the public, the technical community, or customers.
-Projects may be self-contained or, if successful, may serve as a demonstration of feasibility for a subsequent proposal for a higher-level of funding through the New Initiative process.
-A seed grant proposal may be used as a precursor demonstration for a new initiative proposal submission.

 Download IEEE Seed Grant Proposal Form (DOC, 32 KB)